 Surgery may be an option for people with severe hyperhidrosis that has not responded to other treatments.

 Underarm surgeries include liposuction, during which sweat glands are removed by suction.
-In this procedure, a small cannula, which is a small metal straw like device, is inserted through a small incision.
-A to and fro motion is then applied by the physician to damage and remove the glands.
+In this procedure, a small cannula, — a small metal straw like device — is inserted through a small incision.
+The physician applies a to and fro motion to remove the glands.

 “There are many causes for hyperhidrosis,” Dr. Ross says.
 “You may need to try several options before finding one that works for you, which is why it’s important to see an expert.”